 A ceiling effect also most likely influenced performance on the Equivalence task, with most students having nearly perfect scores.
 This effect might have masked differences in performance between the Pictorial and Numeral conditions, particularly in the high ability and second grade samples.

-Every research study answers a question or two, but also opens the door for five to ten additional questions.
+Every research study provides one or two answers about education, but also opens the door for five to ten additional questions.
 Based on the Discussion/Summary of Findings and Limitations of the study, what additional research should be conducted?
 What questions arose because of the major finding of your study?
 How can other research studies improve over the limitations that were described in the Limitations section?
 A sample of Suggestions for Further Research section is below.

 Educational researchers need to continue conducting empirical research to ascertain the factors that contribute to cheating amongst students.
 First, researchers should identify the types of malpractices that are most frequent amongst students.
 Second, researchers should determine what types of factors influence students to engage in examination malpractice.
 Finally, experimental research should be conducted to test various strategies for preventing examination malpractice to determine which strategies are most effective.

 The final section of the paper is the Conclusion section.
 Briefly summarize the overall conclusion of the data analysis based on the purpose of the study.
 Also explain the importance of the major finding to educational practice.
 An example conclusion is given below.

 Return to Educational Research Steps